Learn about impacts of recent changes on our new Tax Code Changes website.

 - Design and deliver high-quality, relevant courses on fiscal and other topics through the OUC's Continuing Professional Education (CPE) Program.

-- Assure financial reporting
+- Assure financial reporting is timely and accurate

 - Provide data to the State Reporting System